 Day Hike to Taktsang Monastery

 Day hike to Taktsang monastery, the famous “Tiger’s Nest”.
-Horses can be arranged for an extra $5 usd.
-The hike which is all up hill takes about 2 /3 hours through villages and pine forests.
-The monastery which clings to a huge granite cliff 800 meters above the Paro valley was devastated by fire in 1998 but the Royal Government has taken immediate steps to restore the monastery to its original structure.
+Horses can be arranged for about $8 usd.
+The hike which is all up hill takes about 2-3 hours through a lovely pine forest.
+The monastery which clings to a huge granite cliff 800 meters above the Paro valley was devastated by fire in 1998, but the Royal Government took immediate steps to restore the monastery to its original structure, and it has been completely rebuilt.
 It is believed that the Buddhist saint Padmasambhava came in the 7th century on a flying tigress and meditated in a cave for 3 months.
 The demons were subdued who were trying to stop the spread of Buddhism and converted the Paro valley to Buddhism.
 During the end of the 17 century, a monastery was built on the spot where the saint meditated and it is a pilgrimage site for every Bhutanese to visit once in their life time.
-Stroll back to hotel.
+Drive back to hotel.

-A short drive from Paro takes us to Drukgyel Dzong, and the start of our trekking route.
-Heading up the Paro Chhu river valley, the trail passes the small settlements of Chang Zampa and Mitshi Zampa where we will see excellent examples of Bhutanese farmhouses.
-We camp at Sharna (2800m / 9200 feet).
+A short drive from Paro takes us to Drukgyel Dzong, the old fort where the trek used to begin, but we continue up the extended road to the Army Camp, and the start of our trekking route.
+Heading up the Paro Chhu river valley, the trail passes the small settlements where we see excellent examples of Bhutanese farmhouses, and then through a forest to 'Pine Camp' (3000m / 9850 feet).

-Leaving Sharna the trail continues upriver and the route winds in and out of rhododendron and blue pine forests.
-When we enter Jigme Dorji National Park keep your eyes open for wildlife and changes in vegitation as we continue to climb in elevation.
+Leaving Pine Camp the trail continues upriver and the route winds in and out of rhododendron and blue pine forests.
+We are now in Jigme Dorji National Park, so keep your eyes open for wildlife and changes in vegetation as we continue to climb in elevation.
 Tonight we camp in Thangkthanka (3520m / 11545 ft. )

 Thangthanka to Jangothang | Distance: 19km - 5 to 6 hours